jfwells/wp-united/README_FIRST.txt

-WP-UNITED: WordPress Integration Mod v0.9.0 RC3 for phpBB3
+WP-UNITED: phpBB - WordPress Integration v0.9.0 RC3
 -----------------------------------------------
-Last updated: <> 2010, by John Wells
+Last updated: 22/11/2012, by John Wells

 This software is PRE-RELEASE and UNDER CONSTRUCTION.
 Use on a test board only until we near the final releae of v0.9!
 **************************************
 NOTE: TO INSTALL THIS PRE-RELEASE VERSION, INSTALL THE MOD AS NORMAL, THEN COPY ALL FILES in PLUGIN/ TO YOUE WORDPRESS PLUGIN FOLDER
 THEN ACTIVATE THE NEW WP-UNITED PLUGIN AND VISIT THE SETTINGS PAGE.

-*MANY* THINGS ARE TEMPORARILY BROKEN AND ON THE FLOOR

 **************************************